Installation¶

 Your data persists across updates

 Database, user settings, Stash configuration, and playlists are stored in the peek-data volume and will not be lost.
+For backup procedures and version-specific notes, see Upgrading Peek.

-Version Pinning
+Version Pinning¶

 To use a specific version instead of :latest: